How Good Is King Goblin Beer

 On opening and pouring the King into a glass, it is a swirl of deep mahogany with off white streaks.
 It settles the same with a moderate thick foamy top.
 This does fade to just the slightest of covers and leaves a decorative lacing as the beer goes down.

-The ruby color only comes into play when the light hits the glass.
+The ruby colour only comes into play when the light hits the glass.
 The nose is fragrant with a sweet aroma of toffee and caramel over biscuit malt.
 There is a sense of fruit dashing around in the background and just a hint of spice pops up.

 Go in for a sip and it is rich and smooth in the mouth with a strong malt base.
 The sweetness of toffee and liquorice lay nicely over the malt.
 This turns to a moderate bitter roast coffee with a tinge of spice that finishes the whole thing off nicely.